Dissertation Process in the Faculty of Humanities

 In the case of a monograph dissertation, the language revision can be applied when the dissertation has been submitted to pre-examination.
 In case of the article that is part of article-based dissertation the language revision support can be applied already before the pre-examination.
 In order to be eligible to apply for Faculty of Humanities language revision support the doctoral candidate has to in case of English-language article use for one article the FALCS service provided by the UTUGS (See >FALCS ).
 When applying for the language revision support the doctoral candidate must include the statement of their supervisor noting that the article is part of candidate’s article-based dissertation and that it is ready to be submitted to a journal/book.

-The language revision support can be applied by sending an email to email@example.com and including the invoice and receipt plus in case of an article the statement of the supervisor and in case of a monograph dissertation or the summary section of an article-based monograph a copy of the language reviser’s statement.
+The language revision support can be applied by sending a free-form application to email@example.com The application should include the title of the dissertation / article, the name of the supervisor and doctoral programme, the number of pages that have been revised and other grounds for the sum to be applied.
+In case of an article the application should also include the statement of the supervisor and in case of a monograph dissertation or the summary section of an article-based monograph a copy of the language reviser’s statement.

 More information on the language revision support can be obtained from firstname.lastname@example.org.